 Now I wouldn’t recommend anything above the 200 mcg per day, to be honest.
 But if you’ve got an injury and you just want to recover more quickly, then a dose of around 500 mcg, administered once every 2-3 days, with careful monitoring afterward, does seem to be reasonable.

 But then on the other side of that coin, I’m seeing people, and websites, claiming a dose of around 100-200 mcg, administered twice per day, really helps to promote recovery.

 So the bottom line here is that there is no single dosage advice for using BPC 157 peptide.

 I think it comes down to you as an individual, and you have to experiment sensibly.
 Proceed with caution, and watch carefully when using BPC 157.
 But if you have a muscle tear, and you know it’s going to take a month to fix, and you are dosing BPC 157 every other day at a few hundred milligrams, then I’m saying to you that you could see a significantly faster recovery.

-There are some potential BPC 157 side effects to be aware of.
+There are some potential side effects to be aware of.
 In fact, there are probably side effects we are not aware of because the clinical testing on humans is so minimal.

 But the main one that’s been discussed is the potential for it to cause cancer cell proliferation.
 Now, this is incredibly unlikely to occur.
 But it is something you need to be aware of.

-Because BPC 157 helps to heal the body through growing new blood cells as part of repairing tissue and bone, that can also help tumors to grow.
+Because it helps to heal the body through growing new blood cells as part of repairing tissue and bone, which can also help tumors to grow.

 If you haven’t got a tumor, it’s not a problem.
 But if you have developed a tumor in your body and were using BPC 157 then the fact it can proliferate new blood cells means that it could potentially feed the tumor more than normal, allowing the development of a cancer tumor to happen more rapidly than it should.